Frequently Asked Questions

 Will the live data work if I watch a race replay later (not live)?

-Yes!
-The integration includes Replay Mode which lets you play back historical sessions with full Home Assistant integration.
-When you watch a recorded race from F1 TV or another service, you can sync all your automations and dashboards to work exactly as they would during a live broadcast.
+Yes.
+The integration includes Replay Mode, which lets you play back historical sessions with full Home Assistant integration.
+When you watch a recorded race from F1 TV or another service, your automations and dashboards can follow the replay much more like a live broadcast.

 See the Replay Mode documentation for setup instructions.